Wildlife Rehabilitation in Tasmania

 Wildlife Parks and Zoos, including Bonorong Wildlife Sanctuary

-The Department has worked with the community to develop a sector-led Wildlife Rehabilitation Sector Strategy. that will improve community capacity and the long term sustainability of the sector.
+Wildlife Rehabilitation Sector Strategy that will improve community capacity and the long term sustainability of the sector.

 The aim of wildlife rehabilitation is to provide temporary care to enable wildlife to be released back into the wild.
 Wildlife undergoing rehabilitation has specialised needs that are different from those of domestic pets.
 Nutrition, housing and husbandry must be appropriate to the species and adequately prepare them for life in the wild.

-Do You Want to be a Wildlife Rehabilitator?
+Do you want to be a wildlife rehabilitator?

 Wildlife rehabilitation is a voluntary activity that requires dedication to provide the best outcomes for Tasmania's wildlife.